Fattimo/quiz-app/README.md

 yarn install
 ```

-The root directory will start up the server on `localhost:5000` while the client directory will start up the frontend on `localhost:3000`. `client` has hot reloading enabled, but the server does not.
+The root directory will start up the server on `localhost:5000` while the client directory will start up the frontend on `localhost:3000`. `client` has hot reloading enabled, but `server` does not.

 ## Build for production